ttakasawa/iOS-GoodCodeExerciseSample/README.md

     }

 }

-extension Stylable where Self: DetailViewController {

-    func getMainColor() -> UIColor {
-        return UIColor.white
-    }

-}
 ```

 ## ViewControllers
 ### RootTableViewController
-This ViewController is responsible for initiating a network call from Global.network, which is injected in the initialization.
-This network object can be injected to other ViewController, which requires to make netwrok call, if needed.
+RootTableViewController is responsible for initiating a network call from Global.network, which is injected in the initialization of this ViewController.
+This network object can be injected to other ViewController, that need to make netwrok calls.
 ```
+class RootTableViewController: UITableViewController {

+    var network: UserNetwork

     init (network: SampleNetwork) {

         self.network = network
+        super.init(nibName: nil, bundle: nil)

+    }
 }
 ```